SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 Note the output about the serial port, which will likely differ depending on your OS and could change between runs.

-Second, you'll need to connect to that serial port using GNU screen:
+Second, you'll need to connect to that serial port using GNU screen for sending input over the serial device:

 ```bash
 $ screen /dev/ttys005 115200 # note the same serial port as above!